thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 To get an implementation of this right, it would be helpful to test multiple popular terminals for wrapping behavior.
-I briefly looked into orchestrating iTerm for this but found tmux easier to do more portable.
+I briefly looked into orchestrating iTerm for this but found tmux easier to script and more portable.
 For that project I use tmux check that ASCII diagrams correctly describe resizing behavior:

     def test_wrapped_undo_after_narrow(self):